Gospel

 A closer look at the Scripture of the day, to see how it makes more explicit God’s word to us through the teachings of Jesus Christ

-• It is now a few weeks since the newly baptised were initiated.
-Return again to the events of the Vigil and explore the symbolism of some of the service, especially the anointing and the presentation of the candle.
+- It has now been a few weeks since the newly baptised were initiated.
+Return again to the events of the Easter Vigil and explore the symbolism of some of the service, especially the anointing and the presentation of the candle.

-• How can the newly baptised be assisted in keeping alight the ‘flame of faith’ so they can ‘walk always as children of the light’ (RCIA, §297)?
+- How can we help the newly baptised keep alight the ‘flame of faith’ so they can ‘walk always as children of the light’ (RCIA, §297)?

-• What supports do we need to offer each other in the continued journey of faith?
+- What support should we offer each other in our continued journeys of faith?

 Symbols and images

 The care that a shepherd showed for his flock remains a powerful image in the Church, despite its origins in an ancient agricultural society.
-In our country, with its vast paddocks and endless fences, the work of a true shepherd has lost some of its meaning, but the intimacy and tenderness of the image still speak to us of the closeness of Christ’s relationship with all who believe in him.
+In our country, with its vast paddocks and endless fences, the work of a true shepherd has lost some of its meaning.
+However, the intimacy and tenderness of the image still remind us about the closeness of Christ in his relationship with all who believe in him.

 Living the Word